royalmo/itic-copilot/README.md

 ### Better navigation in the OpenCourseWare

+- We have added a customizable landing page, so you can access your favourite subjects easily.
 - It disables the 'forced download' when accessing some files.
 Specially, the PDF's, that with the extension are opened with the browser.
 - It has a 'download subject' option, that creates a `.zip` file with all the resources of a subject, to make massive downloads easier.
 - The same occurs when downloading a folder inside a subject, or when downloading an entire quatrimester.